click-contrib/click-option-group/README.md

 ### How it works

-Firstly, we define the group:
+Firstly, we declare the group:
 ```python
 @optgroup.group('Server configuration', help='The configuration of some server connection')
 ```

-Also we can define groups just using `optgroup()`:
+Also we can declare groups just using `optgroup()`:
 ```python
 @optgroup('Server configuration', help='The configuration of some server connection')
 ```

-Secondly, we add the options to the group:
+Secondly, we declare the grouped options:
 ```python
 @optgroup.option('-h', '--host', default='localhost', help='Server host name')
 @optgroup.option('-p', '--port', type=int, default=8888, help='Server port')